FeruzaShokirjonovna/mildew-detector/README.md

   - Prediction of whether a leaf is infected with powdery mildew.
   - Provision of a link to download a set of images displaying healthy leaves and leaves infected with powdery mildew for live prediction.
   - User Interface featuring a file uploader widget for multiple leaf image uploads.
 It displays each uploaded image along with a prediction statement indicating if the leaf is infected with powdery mildew, along with the associated probability.
-  - In addition to uploading images directly from their device, users can also copy and paste image URL(s) from external sources for live prediction.
   - Generation of a report containing image names and prediction results.
-  - Offering treatment recommendations tailored to plant disease.
+  - Offering treatment recommendations and additional recourses tailored to plant disease.
   - Download button provided to download the generated report.

 ### Page 4: Project Hypothesis and Validation